dylanMPP/PL-SQLCheatSheet/cheatsheets/variable&constant.md

  dbms_output.put_line('Literal text',);
 END;
 ```
+*Note*
+It is important that there is at least one line break between the Begin and End commands, otherwise an error may occur.

 Into *BEGIN* and *END* block you can set values, operate or use command *SELECT* with tables.
 For example: